nachoal/nachoal/README.md

 ---

-Currently: Working on automating customer support for my startup & building AI OSS like https://github.com/nachoal/aig
+Currently: Working on launching a new product & building AI OSS like https://github.com/nachoal/aig